cchanxzy/react-currency-input-field/README.md

 ## Contributing

 If you would like to contribute to this repository, please refer to the [contributing doc](https://github.com/cchanxzy/react-currency-input-field/blob/main/docs/CONTRIBUTING.md).

+## Support this Project

+If you'd like to support this project, please refer to the [support doc](https://github.com/cchanxzy/react-currency-input-field/blob/main/docs/SUPPORT.md).

 ## v4.0.0-alpha Announcement